 Although social media is vast with new networks coming on stream all the time, it is simply not enough to create a profile and expect employers to come you to.
 It is vital that applicants engage with all of the tools offered by the various social networks.
 The following social media networks continue to be the most popular with both passive and active candidates as well as employers:

 Employers and Recruitment Professionals will regularly use interest groups to tap into social circles containing industry expertise.
-Candidates should join key groups which allow for discussion, debate and networking opportunities.
+Candidates should join key groups that allow for discussion, debate and networking opportunities.

-For more valuable job seeking tips, visit http://www.collinsmcnicholas.ie/Jobseeking-in-the-current-market.html
+For more valuable job seeking tips, visit collinsmcnicholas.ie/jobseekers

 Collins McNicholas Midlands Office